 - At the abovementioned tournaments, events, and competitions parents are welcome to join the tour for social functions, but as they are official Louis 57 Academy tours, player meetings, official functions, practice sessions, and team meals will be for Louis 57Academy members only.

 - Parents are not allowed to interfere with juniors during Tournament rounds of golf.
 They have to adhere at all times to the 20 metres rule.

 - Parents are welcome to attend official Louis 57 Academy practice sessions as observers, but cannot interfere with the Academy’s coach or provide advice to any of the juniors attending these practice sessions.
 It is advised that parents should stay at least 20 metres from the juniors at off- or on-course coaching sessions so as not to interfere with the coaching sessions.
-If parents are not happy with the coach’s recommendations or coaching methods, they are welcome to discuss their ideas with the Founder Members.
+If parents are not happy with the coach’s recommendations or coaching methods, they are welcome to discuss their ideas with the Founder Members and or the coach.

 Unwarranted and negative criticism of the Louis 57 Oosthuizen Junior Golf Academy or any of the programmes run by the Louis 57 Academy by members or their parents in public will be seen in a very serious light.
 There are open lines of communication available between the Founder Members, members, and their parents.
 Should there be any unresolved issues, parents especially are encouraged to discuss this personally with one of the Founder Members to resolve the issue.

 Third party reports of criticism that have not been raised with the Founder Members could lead to the member’s immediate termination from the Louis 57 Academy.

 The Louis 57 Academy’s programmes are designed to develop a well-rounded yet competitive individual who will, during his or her time in the Louis 57 Academy, be encouraged to play competitive golf and also participate positively within the activities of the community.